Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 * The `cluster-dns-name` or `idp-entity-id` on the Qumulo cluster aren't configured correctly.

-* A user isn't a member of the Observers role that Qumulo Core requires for granting access to the Web UI.
+* A user isn't a member of the Observers role that Qumulo Core requires for granting access to the Qumulo Core Web UI.

 ### Uncommon Issues
 In more complex cases, the in-browser errors are less informative for security reasons.
 For example, if you configure an incorrect IdP certificate on your cluster, the **Signature validation failed.
 SAML Response rejected.** error appears.